1. On the Plenary

 In extraordinarily urgent cases considered necessary to be announced to the Plenary, by the discretion of the Speaker or Deputy Speaker, at most three deputies are allowed to speak on matters not on the agenda, not exceeding five minutes before moving to the agenda.
-Government may respond to each speech that is not on agenda matters for twenty minutes.

 Speaking on matters not on the agenda is requested from the Speaker or Vice-Speaker presiding over the sitting of that day.
 The Speaker or Vice-Speaker determines the deputies to be given the floor, taking into consideration criteria such as the importance and actuality of the matter and the balance among the political party groups.